gafirst/match-uploader/README.md

 ## Releases

-To trigger an automatic version increment and create releases, make sure the commit message when merging your PR starts with a type and scope, followed by a colon and a description (it's easiest to do this if you set your PR title correctly when you create it).
+To trigger an automatic version increment and create releases, make sure the commit message when merging your PR starts with a type and scope, followed by a colon and a description.
 For example:
 ```
-type(scope): Brief description of changes
+type: Brief description of changes
-feat(youtube): Improve upload error handling
+feat: Upload videos asynchronously
-ci(github): Add automatic release workflow
+ci: Add automatic release workflow
-docs(readme): Add release instructions
+ci: Add docker-compose file
-refactor(server): Move video upload to separate module
+docs: Add release instructions
-build(docker): Add docker-compose file
+perf: Move video upload to separate module
-fix(client): Fix bug when uploading videos
+fix: Fix bug when uploading videos
 ```

 The exact format required is based on the Angular commit message format.
 See https://gist.github.com/brianclements/841ea7bffdb01346392c for more details.
 The `type` must be one of the Angular commit message format types.
-No specific value is required for `scope`, though we may further define this as the project matures.
+We do not use the `scope` field, so you should omit it from your PR title.

 The release process will trigger automatically once your PR is merged.
 A GitHub tag and release will be created, and a new production image will be pushed to GitHub Container Registry.